ivk1231/CUPS-Canon-Image-class-/README.md

 4. **Install the Add-on:**
    - Go to Home Assistant > Settings > Add-ons > Add-on Store.
-   - Click the three dots in the top right and click "Check for updates" to reload local add-ons.
    - Locate **Canon CUPS Driver** under "Local add-ons" and click **Install**.
    - Check the **Start on boot** and **Show in sidebar** toggles, then click **Start**.